wufoo/docs/source/includes/_entries.md

 #### Rate Limit

 To prevent malicious bot activity and reduce strain on Wufoo services, entries submitted via the Wufoo v3 API are limited to 50 submissions per Wufoo User in a 5 minute sliding window.
 Entries which exceed this limit will receive a HTTP 429 response.
-For more information on this and other HTTP Status Codes see [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429).
+For more information on this and other Wufoo HTTP Status Codes see [here](#http-status-codes).

 >Note this POST request is missing a value for Field105 (a required Text field) and has a text value submitted for Field106 (a Number field)